cusyio/Python4DataScience/docs/productive/security.rst

 Risk: Medium

-Ideally, a :file:`SECURITY.md` or similar file should have been published with the project.
+Ideally, a :ref:`python-basics:security` or similar file should have been published with the project.
 This file should contain information

 * how a security vulnerability can be reported without it becoming publicly visible,